Browsed by

 The Identity and Meaning of Chashmonai

-The Identity and Meaning of Chashmonai [1] By Mitchell First (MFirstatty@aol.com) The name Chashmonai appears many times in the Babylonian Talmud, but usually the references are vague.
-The references are either to beit Chashmonai, malkhut Chashmonai, malkhut beit Chashmonai, malkhei beit Chashmonai, or beit dino shel Chashmonai.[2]
+(MFirstatty@aol.com) The name Chashmonai appears many times in the Babylonian Talmud, but usually the references are vague.
+The references are either to beit Chashmonai, malkhut Chashmonai, malkhut beit Chashmonai, malkhei beit Chashmonai, or beit dino shel Chashmonai.
 One time (at Megillah 11a) the reference is to an individual named Chashmonai, but neither his father nor his sons are named.
-The term…
+The term Chashmonai (with the spelling חשמוניי) appears two times in the Jerusalem Talmud, once in the second chapter of Taanit…

 Read More Read More